HL7/US-Core-STU3/pages/_includes/us-core-documentreference-intro.md

 1.  a code describing the type of document
 1.  a status
 1.  an https address where the document can be retrieved
-1.  a code identifying the specific details about the format of the document — over and above the content's MIME type

-In addition it should have ( if available) :
+In addition it should have (if available):

 1.  an identifier
 1.  a document creation date
+1.  a code identifying the specific details about the format of the document — over and above the content's MIME type
 1.  the patient encounter date that is being referenced

 **Profile specific implementation guidance:**